mitoteam/mt-checklist/README.md

 * Replace executable with newer version.
 * Start it again (it will perform all upgrades automatically).

+## Interested?

+[Let us know](mailto:checklist@mito-team.com)!
+It is a good motivation to improve project.

+Have requests or ideas?
+Share it by [creating](https://github.com/mitoteam/mt-checklist/issues/new/choose) an issue.

 ## Development Dependencies

 * [mitoteam/mttools](https://github.com/mitoteam/mttools)